elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

    RUN pip install --no-cache-dir -r requirements.txt
    ```

-   When you create a Docker image using this `Dockerfile` the Python 3 Docker image is loaded and the requirements listed in `requirements.txt` `pip`-installed.
+   When you create a container image using this `Dockerfile` the [default Python 3 Docker image](https://hub.docker.com/_/python) is loaded and the requirements listed in `requirements.txt` `pip`-installed.

 1. in the same directory create a `requirements.txt` file and add the packages your notebooks depend on.
 For example, if your notebooks require the latest version of `Pandas` and `Numpy`,  add the appropriate package names.

    ```
    pandas
    numpy